North Carolina Highway 98: Wake Forest business loop

-North Carolina Highway 98 Business (NC 98 Bus.) begins at the NC 98/Falls of the Neuse Road intersection just north of Wakefield.
+North Carolina Highway 98 Business (NC 98 Bus.) begins at the NC 98/Old Falls of Neuse Road intersection just north of Wakefield.
 The road runs northeast along the western edge of the Crenshaw Hall Plantation neighborhood.
 After about 1/2 mi the road turns a more eastern direction following the old routing of NC 98 (Durham Road).
 The road has an interchange with US 1 (Capital Boulevard) in the western sections of Wake Forest.
 NC 98 Business continues to the east toward downtown Wake Forest.
 Once reaching downtown the road runs along the southern side of the Southeastern Baptist Seminary before having a roundabout intersection with US 1A.
 US 1A joins NC 98 Business and continues along the eastern side of the seminary.
 NC 98 Business turns right onto Roosevelt Avenue and enters downtown Wake Forest.
 The road merges into Wait Avenue and continues east out of downtown Wake Forest.
 Just before the road ends at NC 98 the road makes a 90 degree right turn before ending at the NC 98/Jones Dairy Road/NC 98 Business intersections.
 The road name Wait Avenue continues along NC 98 east.

 NC 98 Business was first created running along Wait Avenue through Downtown and met NC 98 at the US 1A roundabout.
 This was a renumbering of NC 98 as the first sections of the Wake Forest bypass were put into place.
 As NC 98 was expanded to US 1, NC 98 Business expanded to cover all of the previous NC 98 routing east of US 1 and west of Jones Dairy Road.
 In September 2010 the third segment of NC 98 was opened from US 1 to Thompson Mill Road with the old routing between Thompson Mill Road and Fawn Drive being torn up and replaced with new routing which became NC 98 Business.